Professor Michael DeBow's COURSE LINKS

 FedStats.gov, "statistics from more than 100 agencies"

-U.S. Office of Management & Budget materials on regulatory policy
+U.S. Office of Management & Budget Office of Information and Regulatory Affairs

 How to Convince an Agency, by James Long (1982)